RevoU-FSSE-4/milestone-1-mennierosie/README.md

 12. Follow the link on the Domains to see your site!

-## Day - 4 Connect to domain and DNS on Vercel
+## Day - 4 Connect to Domain on Vercel

 1. Go to Vercel, then login